brennm2/cub3d/README.md

 <p>This project is about creating a replication of the famous Wolfenstein 3D (1992)

 <p>We needed to create a 2D mini-game/labyrinth and transform it into “3D” using the Ray-Casting algorithm.
 Obviously, everything needs to be functional and without problems or leaks.
+  In addition, as in the [SO_LONG](https://github.com/brennm2/so_long) project, we need to have strong parsing for the map, because in it, the player can create it, modify textures and even change the color of the ceiling and floor
 <p>Our game is inspired by, of course, DOOM (1993), and for me, it was a proof of concept and study in optimizing code and graphics to get the best performance and use of available resources, i.e. the highest possible FPS.
 <div align="center">
   <img src="">